+Both full- and part-time students are welcome in the MSCE program.
 The full-time graduate academic program is closely associated with the research efforts of the faculty.
 Full-time master's degree candidates are encouraged to base their master's thesis on some aspect of faculty research.
 The one-to-one relationship between student and faculty member provides an invaluable learning experience.
 The General (Aptitude) Test of the Graduate Record Examination (GRE) is required for applicants pursuing full-time study.

-The master's degree requires a total of 45.0 credits, of which 24.0 credits must be in the major field of interest and 6.0 credits are to fulfill math requirements.
-The remaining credits are taken as electives in related areas.
-The choice of core and elective courses is made in consultation with the student's graduate advisor.
+The master's degree requires a total of 45.0 credits, of which 15.0 credits are Required Theme Courses within the major field of interest, 15.0 credits are Core Technical Electives within the major field of interest, and the remaining 15.0 credits are taken as Additional Technical Electives in the related areas or in combination with research and thesis credits or from approved certificate programs (up to a maximum of 15.0 credits).
+The choice of Core Technical Electives and Additional Technical Elective courses is made in consultation with the student's graduate advisor.